cal-itp/calitp-py/README.md

 * bump version number in `calitp/__init__.py`.
 * create a pre-release, and verify the test release action worked.
 * edit release, and uncheck the pre-release box.

+## Release to Jupyterhub

+This repo also handles pushing up a new jupyterhub image for calitp.
+See [this workflow file](https://github.com/cal-itp/calitp-py/blob/main/.github/workflows/docker.yml), which pushes on release.

+The steps to update jupyterhub on the calitp cluster are as follows:

+* create a calitp release
+* check the corresponding action to ensure a new image was pushed
+* follow the instructions in the data-infra docs on [updating the jupyterhub deploy](https://docs.calitp.org/data-infra/kubernetes/JupyterHub.html#updating).